 - What you need to know about hedging with

 - Deciding which hedging instruments are appropriate for your portfolio

-If you have not yet read Is Part 1: Is This Decline The Real Deal? available free to all readers, please click here to read it first.
+If you have not yet read Part 1: Defying Gravity available free to all readers, please click here to read it first.